-

 Monitoring the plant after transplanting is crucial because of the possibility of transplant shock.
 Transplant shock occurs when the root system is disturbed significantly following a transplant.
 Following this disruption, the plant cannot absorb the needed nutrients and water to support its growth.

-When a cannabis plant is experiencing transplant shock, the leaves may appear wilted or droopy and may turn yellow or brown.
+When a cannabis plant experiences transplant shock, its leaves may appear wilted or droopy and turn yellow or brown.
 The plant may also stop growing or produce fewer buds.
-In severe cases, transplant shock can even lead to the death of the plant.
+In severe cases, transplant shock can even lead to the plant's death.

 To avoid transplant shock, nurse the plant during the transplanting process, avoid damage to the roots, and provide proper care and attention to the plant after transplanting.